You have been diagnosed as having a molar pregnancy, although highly treatable this is still extremely serious and requires careful follow-up.

 - Examination of the tissue by the pathologist

-You will be admitted to hospital to have a D&C (Dilatation and Curettage) – a scrape of the womb under general anaesthetic.
+You will be admitted to hospital to have a ERPC – a surgical removal of pregnacy tissue.

 If your admission is planned for the Day Surgery Unit you will be discharged the same day.
 However, an overnight stay is sometimes necessary.

 Blood levels of the pregnancy hormone hCG are measured weekly following a molar pregnancy.
 You will be registered at the specialist follow-up centre at Charing Cross Hospital, London by your gynaecologist.

 You will receive a letter from the follow up centre confirming that you have been registered for follow up care.
 There are other regional centres for registration of a molar pregnancy in Sheffield and Dundee.